Semiparametric Gaussian copula models: Geometry and efficient rank-based estimation: Examples and simulations

 In dimension $p = 4$, however, the pseudo-likelihood estimator is no longer efficient.
-The analytic expressions for the asymptotic variance matrices of the one-step and pseudo-likelihood estimators are too long to display, but for specific values of $\theta = (\theta_1, \theta_2, \theta_3)\tp$, they can easily be computed numerically.
-This allows to search for values for $\theta$ in which the asymptotic relative efficiency of the pseudo-likelihood estimator is particularly low.
-At $\theta_* = (0.4945460, -0.4592764, -0.8462492)\tp$, for instance, the asymptotic relative efficiencies of the pseudo-likelihood estimator with respect to the information bound are equal to $(18.3\%, 19.8\%, 96.9\%)$.
+The analytic expressions for the asymptotic variance matrices of the one-step and pseudo-likelihood estimators are too long to display, but for specific values of $\theta= (\theta_1, \theta_2, \theta_3)^\prime$, they can easily be computed numerically.
+This allows us to search for values for $\theta$ in which the asymptotic relative efficiency of the pseudo-likelihood estimator is particularly low.
+At $\theta_* = (0.4945460, -0.4592764, -0.8462492)^\prime$, for instance, the asymptotic relative efficiencies of the pseudo-likelihood estimator with respect to the information bound are equal to $(18.3\%, 19.8\%, 96.9\%)$.
 The finite-sample performance of the one-step and pseudo-likelihood estimators were compared using 15,000 Monte Carlo samples of sizes $n = 50$ and $n = 250$.
-The boxplots of the estimation errors, shown in Figure~\ref{fig:toeplitz}, confirm that for the components $\theta_1$ and $\theta_2$, the pseudo-likelihood estimator is quite inefficient at $\theta = \theta_*$. \end{example}
+The boxplots of the estimation errors, shown in Figure~\ref{fig:toeplitz}, confirm that for the components $\theta_1$ and $\theta_2$, the pseudo-likelihood estimator is quite inefficient at $\theta= \theta_*$. \end{example}

-\begin{example}[Exchangeable model] The exchangeable Gaussian copula model is a one-parameter model in which all off-diagonal entries of the $p \times p$ matrix $R(\theta)$ are equal to the same value of $\theta$ between $-1/(p-1)$ and~$1$.
-Efficiency of the pseudo-likelihood estimator for $\theta$ in dimension $p = 4$ was established in \citet{hoff:niu:wellner:12} and can, for general $p$, be verified easily using Theorem~\ref{thm:PLEefficiency}; see Appendix~\ref{app:examples} for some algebraic details.
+\begin{example}[(Exchangeable model)] The exchangeable Gaussian copula model is a one-parameter model in which all off-diagonal entries of the $p \times p$ matrix $R(\theta)$ are equal to the same value of $\theta$ between $-1/(p-1)$ and $1$.
+Efficiency of the pseudo-likelihood estimator for $\theta$ in dimension $p = 4$ was established in \citet{hoff:niu:wellner:12} and can, for general $p$, be verified using Theorem~\ref{thm:PLEefficiency}; see Appendix D in the supplement for some algebraic details.
 Using the computer algebra system \textsf{Maxima}, we calculated the optimal asymptotic variance for regular estimators of $\theta$ in dimensions three and four:

 In contrast, if the margins are known, the optimal asymptotic variance reduces to